 Thin, delicate chains can easily become knotted and tangled, especially if they aren't stored properly.
 But these tangles and knots must be removed carefully to avoid breaking or damaging the chain.

 A few simple sewing pins, a gentle touch and good lighting are all you need to untangle your chains.
+Simply thread the needle through one bit of the chain, and gentle wiggle it and work at it to try and loosen it.
 For difficult knots, apply a little baby oil to make it easier for the chain to untangle.

 5. Repair or replace ear wires